 I began my ham radio hobbyin 1962at age 14 with the callsign, WN4MLH.
 My first rig was a borrowed Harvey Wells TBS 50 and a HaIlicrafters S 38 receiver.
 With that setup I had lots of BCI complaints from all over the neighborhood.
 Hi Hi.
 After saving my paper route money, I bought a used Heath DX 40 and a Hammarlund HQ 129x.
 I have operated most of these past years except in the late 1960s while away for college.

-I retired from the Tennessee Valley Authority and recently from a publicly owned utility here in north Alabama.
+I retired from the Tennessee Valley Authority and again recently from a publicly owned utility here in north Alabama.
 My XYL is a retired math teacher.
 We bought 6 acres in Moulton, Alabama, a small farm town where my XYL grew up.
-This puts us close to one of our daughter's and her family in Decatur, Alabama.
+This puts us close to one of our daughters and her family in Decatur, Alabama.
 Our other daughter lives in Pasco, Washington.
 Here I am kayaking on the Columbia River near the Hanford Nuclear Site in southeastern Washington.

 With the encouragement of two good friends, K4SAV and AB4B, I began upgrading my station and antennas.
-I made my first 160 meter QSO in Nov 2012.
-Since then I have worked over 117 DXCC countries on Top Band.
-I love the challenge of 160 meters!
-And, it's nice to have space to erect efficient antennas.
+I made my first 160 meter QSO with PT0S in Nov 2012.
+Since then I have worked over 127 DXCC countries on Top Band.
+I love the challenge of 160!

-Equipment: Elecraft K3, Kenwood TS-850s, Alpha amp, Begali paddle, Johnson KW Matchbox
+Station: Elecraft K3, Kenwood TS-850s, Alpha amp, Begali paddle, Johnson KW Matchbox